Cyminoo/Cyminoo/README.md

 I am currently not for hire as I am still focusing on extending my knowledge.

-Skills: C#, JavaScript, Html, CSS
+Skills: C#, Lua, Blender

 - 🔭 I’m currently working on Smaller Projects for practice aswell as modelling random stuff. xD
 - 🌱 I’m currently learning Programming, and Modelling
-- 📫 How to reach me: Discord: Cymino#5511
+- 📫 How to reach me: Discord: Cymino
 - 😄 Pronouns: He/Him